-- (a) Set the signal source to 1 kHz pulse modulation, 50% duty cycle, and using appropriate amplifier and transmit antenna, establish an electric field at the test start frequency.
+- c.
+EUT testing: - (1) Perform testing over the required frequency range with the transmit antenna vertically polarized: - (a) Set the signal source to 1 kHz pulse modulation, 50% duty cycle.
+Verify that the modulation is present on the drive signal for each signal generator/modulation source combination.
+Ensure that the modulation frequency, waveform and depth (40 dB minimum from peak to baseline) are correct.
+Using appropriate amplifier and transmit antenna, establish an electric field at the test start frequency.
 Gradually increase the electric field level until it reaches the applicable limit. - (b) Scan the required frequency ranges in accordance with the rates and durations specified in Table III.
 Maintain field strength levels in accordance with the applicable limit.
-Monitor EUT performance for susceptibility effects. - (c) Ensure that the E-field sensor is indicating the field from the fundamental frequency and not from the harmonics. - (2) Receive antenna procedure. - (a) Remove the receive antenna and reposition the EUT in conformance with 5.20.3.3a. - (b) Set the signal source to 1 kHz pulse modulation, 50% duty cycle.
-Using an appropriate amplifier and transmit antenna, establish an electric field at the test start frequency.
-Gradually increase the input power level until it corresponds to the applicable level recorded during the calibration routine. - (c) Scan the required frequency range in accordance with the rates and durations specified in Table III while assuring the correct transmitter input power is adjusted in accordance with the calibration data collected.
-Constantly monitor the EUT for susceptibility conditions. - (3) If susceptibility is noted, determine the threshold level in accordance with 4.3.10.4.3 and verify that it is above the limit. - (4) Perform testing over the required frequency range with the transmit antenna vertically polarized.
-Repeat the testing above 30 MHz with the transmit antenna horizontally polarized. - (5) Repeat 5.20.3.4d for each transmit antenna position required by 5.20.3.3e.
+Monitor EUT performance for susceptibility effects. - (c) Ensure that the E-field sensor is indicating the field from the fundamental frequency and not from the harmonics. - (2) If susceptibility is noted, determine the threshold level in accordance with 4.3.10.4.3. - (3) Repeat the testing above 30 MHz with the transmit antenna horizontally polarized. - (4) Repeat 5.21.3.4c for each transmit antenna position required by 5.21.3.3c.

 - a.
 Provide graphical or tabular data showing frequency ranges and field strength levels tested. - b.
-Provide graphical or tabular data listing (antenna procedure only) all calibration data collected to include input power requirements used versus frequency, and results of system check in 5.20.3.4c(2)(c) and 5.20.3.4c(2)(d). - c.
-Provide the correction factors necessary to adjust sensor output readings for equivalent peak detection of modulated waveforms. - d.
-Provide graphs or tables listing any susceptibility thresholds that were determined along with their associated frequencies.
+Provide the correction factors necessary to adjust sensor output readings for equivalent peak detection of modulated waveforms. - c.
+Provide graphs or tables listing any susceptibility thresholds that were determined along with their associated frequencies. - d.

-e.
 Provide diagrams or photographs showing actual equipment setup and the associated dimensions.

-5.20.4 RS103 alternative test procedures - reverberation chamber (mode-tuned).
+5.21.4 RS103 alternative test procedures - reverberation chamber (mode-tuned).

-These procedures may be substituted for the 5.20.3 procedures over the frequency range of 200 MHz to 40 GHz.
+These procedures may be substituted for the 5.21.3 procedures over the frequency range of 200 MHz to 40 GHz.
 The lower frequency limit is dependent on chamber size.
 To determine the lower frequency limit for a given chamber, use the following formula to determine the number of possible modes (N) which can exist at a given frequency.
 If, for a given frequency, N is less than 100 then the chamber should not be used at or below that frequency.